urwrstkn8mare/galaxy-riot-integration/README.md

 When/if filing an issue please make sure to do the following:

 1. Check [Known Issues](#known-issues).
-2. Attach the log file for the plugin.
+2. Attach the log file for the integration.
 Can be found in `%programdata%\GOG.com\Galaxy\logs` and will have `riot` in its name.
-3. Try earlier versions of the plugin.
+3. Try earlier versions of the integration.
 It's really helpful to know if the issue was caused by a change I made in a newer version.

 ## FAQ

-- _Game time doesn't show the time before I added the plugin._
+- _Game time doesn't show the time before I added the integration._
   That's because Riot doesn't record gametime.
-The plugin will only display gametime while you've launched it via GOG Galaxy 2.0 just like if you had added it manually.
+The integration will only display gametime while you've launched it via GOG Galaxy 2.0 just like if you had added it manually.

 ## Todo